 Questions and Answers 1

-Proposal 1 - Election of Directors 7
+Proposal 1 - Election of Directors 8

 Director Compensation 11

 Corporate Governance 12

-Certain Relationships and Related Person Transactions 17
+Certain Relationships and Related Person Transactions 18

-Executive Officers 21
+Executive Officers 20

-Executive Compensation 22
+Executive Compensation 21

-Equity Compensation Plan Information 24
+Equity Compensation Plan Information 23

-Security Ownership of Certain Beneficial Owners and Management 25
+Security Ownership of Certain Beneficial Owners and Management 24

-Proposal 2 - Approval of an Amendment to our Certificate of Incorporation to Provide for Officer Exculpation 27

-Proposal 3 - Approval of an Amendment to the 2021 Plan regarding Share Increase 29

-Proposal 4 - Ratification of Appointment of Independent Registered Public Accounting Firm 38
+Proposal 2 - Ratification of Appointment of Independent Registered Public Accounting Firm 26

-Principal Accountant Fees and Services 38
+Principal Accountant Fees and Services 26

-Report of the Audit Committee 39
+Report of the Audit Committee 27

+Proposal 3 - Approval for purposes of complying with the rules of the NYSE, the issuance of shares of our

+common stock upon the conversion of our outstanding Series A Preferred Stock 28

+Proposal 4 - Approval of an Amendment to the 2021 Plan regarding Share Increase 30

 Where You Can Find More Information 39

-Form 10-K 40
+Form 10-K 39

-Other Matters 40
+Other Matters 39

-Annex A A-1

-Local Bounti Corporation 400 W. Main St., Hamilton, MT 59840
+Local Bounti Corporation 490 Foley Lane, Hamilton, MT 59840

-Proxy Statement for 2024 Annual Meeting of Stockholders
+Proxy Statement for 2025 Annual Meeting of Stockholders

-The Board of Directors (the "Board") of Local Bounti Corporation, a Delaware corporation ("Local Bounti," "we," "us," or "our"), is soliciting your proxy to vote at the 2024 annual meeting of stockholders (the "Annual Meeting") of Local Bounti to be held exclusively via live audiocast at virtualshareholdermeeting.com/LOCL2024 on June 13, 2024, at 9 a.m. mountain time, including at any adjournments or postponements of the Annual Meeting.
+The Board of Directors (the "Board") of Local Bounti Corporation, a Delaware corporation ("Local Bounti," "we," "us," or "our"), is soliciting your proxy to vote at the 2025 annual meeting of stockholders (the "Annual Meeting") of Local Bounti to be held exclusively via live audiocast at virtualshareholdermeeting.com/LOCL2025 on June 11, 2025, at 9 a.m.
+Mountain Time, including at any adjournments or postponements of the Annual Meeting.
 The Annual Meeting will be held in a virtual-only format.
 You are invited to attend and vote your shares electronically at the Annual Meeting and submit questions by following the instructions available on the meeting website.

 You are encouraged to log in to the website above before the Annual Meeting begins.
-Online check in will be available approximately 15 minutes before the meeting starts.
+Online check-in will be available approximately 15 minutes before the meeting starts.
 If you encounter any difficulties accessing or participating in the Annual Meeting through the meeting website, please call the support team at the number listed on the website log-in screen.

-We are mailing copies of the proxy materials, which include this proxy statement, a proxy card, and our annual report on Form 10-K for the year ended December 31, 2023, to stockholders beginning on or about April 19, 2024.
+We are mailing copies of the proxy materials, which include this proxy statement, a proxy card, and our annual report on Form 10-K for the year ended December 31, 2024, to stockholders beginning on or about April 17, 2025.
 You do not need to attend the Annual Meeting via live audiocast to vote your shares.
 Instead, you may vote your shares by proxy via the internet or by completing, signing, and returning the enclosed proxy card.